-[The Griffin Ranch is located on Madison Street in La Quinta, just south of Avenue 54.
-It is a 239-acre equestrian-themed community.
+[The Griffin Ranch is located in La Quinta.
+It is a 239 acre equestrian-themed community.
 Merv Griffin died of cancer in Los Angeles on August 12, 2007.
 He was elected to the Television Academy's Hall of Fame in 2008.]